Insomnia is a difficulty in getting to sleep, or getting enough sleep.

 It is estimated that a third of people in the UK have episodes of insomnia during their lives.
 While it is not uncommon, it is believed that it can affect any age.
 However, people over the age of 60 and women seem to be more susceptible.

-Counselling for Insomnia
+Psychotherapy for Insomnia

 While some sleeping problems will have an obvious cause, others may not.
 Psychotherapy for insomnia can be helpful if you are unsure why you are having difficulties sleeping.